 This book's cover features artwork by Emsh (Ed Emshwiller), our Memorial Artist Guest.
 For more information on Minicon 31's unprecedented retrospective of his works, see page 21.

-Cover art (originally full color) by Ed Emsh; copyright © 1996 by Carol Emshwiller electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system, without permission in writing from MN-StF.
-Illustra- ities write: P.O.
-Box 8297, tions remain the property of the respective artists.
+Cover art (originally full color) by Ed Emsh; copyright © 1996 by Carol Emshwiller including photocopying, recording, or by any information storage and retrieval system, without permission in writing from MN-StF.
+Illustrations remain the property of the respective artists.